sameer2800/Lightoj-Solutions/README.md

 	note : be careful with corner cases.

+##Solution 1207 :

+	category : segment trees/lazy

+	for all the given posters, update the range of the poster with a new color .

+	after all posters done , query the color of each position of the wall , and count the unique colors which is our answer.

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.